top of page

 • Clear guidance on acceptable use and risk management

 A policy we do like to have is our Information Security Policy for Supplier Relationships and Cloud Providers.
 This policy establishes the information security requirements that must be met by all IT Desk suppliers and cloud providers that handle or contribute to IT Desk information assets, to ensure the protection of sensitive information assets and data.
-Within this policy, all cloud providers that offer cloud-based solutions to IT Desk myst adhere to the following requirements:
+Within this policy, all cloud providers that offer cloud-based solutions to IT Desk must adhere to the following requirements:

 • Confidentiality